Research possibilities for the MSCA SEAS postdoctoral research fellow in early human adaptation to shifting coastlines in southern Africa

 Please be aware

-- That until August 1st 2022 (official call opening), the information on this page must not be considered as final, as adjustments may be done!
-There might also be minor adjustments in the Guide for applicants and the templates needed for applying.
+- That until April 1st 2023 (official call opening) there might be minor adjustments in the Guide for applicants and the templates needed for applying.

 - That the application process is time-demanding and requires a close dialogue with name-given available faculty supervisor or contact who, close to the deadline, must sign a supervisor match declaration if an application is to be eligible.